 (To review, those nine are: histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine.)
 Your body needs these amino acids to form enzymes, which are proteins that help us break down and digest food, repair body tissues (such as after a hard workout), and grow and develop normally, among other bodily functions.

 Confused?
 Don’t sweat it.
-“Dishes usually combine the two naturally so that it makes a ‘complete’ protein without thinking about it — think beans and rice!” adds Haynes.
+“Dishes usually combine the two naturally so that it makes a ‘complete’ protein without thinking about it — think beans and rice!” she adds.

-Haynes adds that animal-based proteins usually have a more favorable protein digestibility corrected amino acid score.
-“This measure is based on protein absorption and utilization as well as amino acid content,” she says.
+Maguire says that animal-based proteins usually have a more favorable protein digestibility corrected amino acid score.
+“This measure is based on protein absorption and utilization as well as amino acid content,” she explains.

 While whey is a 1, the highest score, beans and legumes come in at a 0.6.
 “However, this doesn’t mean that you can’t achieve quality protein intake on vegetable-based proteins,” she says.
 “It’s just important to vary your diet to ensure you’re meeting your needs.”